 Whereas making a diagnosis of large cell (regular) lymphoma is typically fairly straightforward (aspirate an enlarged lymph node), this method will not give you a definitive diagnosis of indolent lymphoma.

 To diagnose indolent lymphoma, typically flow cytometry is used (this involves sending a special test to Colorado State using a lymph node sample) or by removing a lymph node, and having it evaluated with histopathology and special stains for B and T cells (flow cytometry is less invasive).

 How do we treat indolent lymphoma?

 Studies have shown that this group of diseases does not appear to benefit from chemotherapy (dogs don't live longer if they receive chemotherapy treatment).

-If the patient has a mass in the spleen, removing the spleen is recommended.
-We typically recommend this procedure (splenectomy) for any mass in the spleen, because even a benign tumor can rupture causing a hemoabdomen (free blood in the abdomen, and shock due to low blood pressure).
+If the patient has a mass in the spleen, removing the spleen might be recommended.
+We typically recommend this procedure (splenectomy) for any large mass in the spleen, because even a benign tumor can rupture causing a hemoabdomen (free blood in the abdomen, and shock due to low blood pressure).

 What is the prognosis for indolent lymphoma?

 Patients are expected to live for years with indolent lymphoma.
 Most dogs with indolent lymphoma will die from other causes (not from lymphoma).
 The largest study on indolent lymphoma showed that the median survival (half lived longer and half shorter) was 4.4 years.

 For dogs with splenic marginal zone lymphoma, the prognosis is influenced by how the dog feels at diagnosis.